LorekeeperZinnia/Dex/README.md

 Though I would highly appreciate it if you kept the credits in the script.
 I put a lot of hours into this during the time I worked on it.

 I have converted this from ModuleScript format (I used to develop this in studio) to a file format, to make it easier for whoever wants to continue or edit this.
+If you feel too lazy to build, I have provided the built version in the releases.

 ## Notes
 - There is no cloneref protection, add it if you want